system-transparency/stfe/doc/design.md

 The log will _try_ to incorporate a leaf into the Merkle tree if a logging request is accepted.
 There are no _promises of public logging_ as in Certificate Transparency.
-Therefore, the submitter needs to wait for an inclusion proof before concluding that the request succeeded.
+Therefore, the submitter needs to wait for an inclusion proof to appear before concluding that the logging request succeeded.
 Not having inclusion promises makes the log less complex.

 #### Step 3 - distributing proofs of public logging
 The data publisher is responsible for collecting all cryptographic proofs that their end-users will need to enforce public logging.
-The collection below should be downloadable from the same place that the data is normally hosted.
+The collection below should be downloadable from the same place that published data is normally hosted.
 1. **Opaque data**: the data publisher's opaque data.
 2. **Shard hint**: the data publisher's selected shard hint.
 3. **Signature**: the data publisher's leaf signature.
 4. **Cosigned tree head**: the log's tree head and a _list of signatures_ that state it is consistent with prior history.
-5. **Inclusion proof**: a proof of inclusion that is based on the leaf and tree head in question.
+5. **Inclusion proof**: a proof of inclusion based on the logged leaf and tree head in question.

-The public verification key is known.
+The data publisher's public verification key is known.
 Therefore, the first three fields are sufficient to reconstruct the logged leaf.
 The leaf's signature can be verified.
 The final two fields then prove that the leaf is in the log.
-If the leaf is included in the log, any monitor can detect that there is a new signature for a data publisher's public verification key.
+If the leaf is included in the log, any monitor can detect that there is a new signature made by a given data publisher, 's public verification key.

 The catch is that the proof of logging is only as convincing as the tree head that the inclusion proof leads up to.
 To bypass public logging, the attacker